Last Updated on February 10, 2021 by Tanmay Sarkar

 Be prepared for it and you will surprise the trouble itself, try it!

 30. Buying Your First RV

-Your neighbor just came with a new RV does not mean you should be buying a one in the same evening.
-You have to be honest with you, do not fool yourself or be in a hurry.
+Your neighbor just came with a new RV does not mean you should be buying one in the same evening.
+You have to be honest with yourself, do not fool yourself or be in a hurry.
 There are a few questions which you should ask before taking any steps further.
 Questions such as:

-- Where will you park your RV, your property, RV storage or on-road?
+- Where will you park your RV, your property, RV storage, or on-road?

 - What is your budget?